About Alison Genest

 - 30 years of private-sector experience in financial services

 - Leadership development professional

-As a Dracut native, I have deep roots in town.
-My grandparents, Jan and Jadwiga Leczynski, emigrated from Poland in the early 1900s, establishing the family farm on Parker Road.
-My mother, Elvina Leczynski, a first-generation American who was raised on the farm with her six brothers and one sister, instilled in me a strong love for the land, for freedom and for our country.
-My dad, Bill Estabrook, Sr., served as a Dracut firefighter for more than 30 years.
+Alison’s mother, Elvina Leczynski, was a first-generation American who was raised on the farm with her six brothers and one sister.
+Alison’s dad, Bill Estabrook, Sr., served as a Dracut firefighter for 35 years.

-My parents worked hard to raise my brother, Billy, and me.
-They taught us the value of a dollar and the importance of saving money.
-At 11, I got my first job delivering the Lowell Sun to my neighbors in Dracut Center.
-I worked throughout high school and college at Dracut Center Pharmacy and the Central Savings Bank.
+At 11, Alison got her first job, delivering the Lowell Sun to her neighbors in Dracut Center.
+She worked throughout high school and college at Dracut Center Pharmacy and the Central Savings Bank.

 Educated in the Dracut school system, Alison graduated from Dracut High School in 1985.
 She earned her varsity letter as a freshman member of the girls’ track team.
 Alison was a member of the National Honor Society and was awarded an academic scholarship from the Dracut Scholarship Foundation.
 She earned a finance degree at the University of Lowell.

 Alison’s 30-year, private-sector career in the financial services industry includes extensive budgeting, management and oversight experience.

 As a Selectman, in collaboration with her colleagues and the town manager, Alison is focused on a variety of issues, including keeping Dracut affordable, strengthening planning and oversight, and supporting public safety.